K-Space-Aware Cross-Modality Score for Synthesized Neuroimage Quality Assessment: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{SNR}~\cite{HuynhThu2008ScopeOV}, SSIM~\cite{Wang2004ImageQA}, and MAE~\cite{Chai2014RootMS} are the most commonly used evaluation metrics in cross-modality magnetic resonance imaging (MRI) synthesis works.
+PSNR~\citep{HuynhThu2008ScopeOV}, SSIM~\citep{Wang2004ImageQA}, and MAE~\citep{Chai2014RootMS} are the most commonly used evaluation metrics in cross-modality magnetic resonance imaging (MRI) synthesis works.
 However, these metrics are inappropriate to a certain degree, considering that they are based on natural images and naturally ignore the inherent properties of MRI data.
 In general, the quality of neuroimage can be assessed by the content (\textit{i.e.}, lesion region), frequency space, and structure details.
 Although MAE, PSNR and SSIM are effective in assessing image quality, they are ineffective as a neuroimage metric, because they only focus on the structural details in the pixel space.
 Therefore, it is important to find a new way to measure how good the cross-modality neuroimage synthesis is.
+To forster reproducibility and accessibility, the source code is uploaded to .

 Empirically, the content details of neuroimages, particularly the texture and brightness, are disregarded by either PSNR or SSIM.
 Instead, radiologists pay more attention to the lesion regions, since the usefulness of analyzing pathology and human cognitive functions.
 The purpose of K-CROSS is to fully reflect the lesion region by introducing a cross-modality neuroimage segmentation network which has already been trained to precisely forecast the tumor location.
 The prediction mask (\textit{i.e.,} tumor region) is fed into the proposed tumor encoder to extract features.
 The proposed tumor loss function improves the extracted feature to capture more essential texture details and brightness information.
 In Fig.~\ref{fig:motivation} (A), we can observe that the content of the synthesis neuroimage does not align with the target modality neuroimage.
 Though PSNR and SSIM scores are the highest for the synthesized ones, they only evaluate the structure details without taking the content into account.
 By contrast, K-CROSS is reliable in exploring neuroimaging perceptual similarity (NIRPS) for the synthesized results.